 Understanding how the points system works can help you avoid fines, penalties, and long-term restrictions on your driving rights in Spain.

 Every driver begins with a different points allocation depending on their experience level.
-The progression system rewards safe behaviour over time, allowing drivers to build up a larger buffer against minor infractions.
+The progression system rewards safe behaviour over time, allowing you to build up a larger buffer against minor infractions.

 Points are deducted when you commit traffic offences.
 Many of these are monitored by DGT officers, fixed speed cameras, or mobile enforcement units placed across Spain’s road network.